tektit/getharvest-backup/README.md

 - Type hints are used throughout
 - Code is formatted with black (line length 100) and passes flake8 linting

-## Support
+## Support & Sponsoring

 For issues, questions, or feature requests, please open an issue on GitHub.

-For commercial support please contact us via [our website](https://tektitconsulting.com).
+For commercial support please contact us via [our website](https://tektitconsulting.com) or reach out to [Schlomo](https:/tkt.dev/schlomo).

+For small scale sponsoring please use our [Try Harvest](https://try.hrv.st/4-849377) affiliate link to take a look at Harvest for Time Tracking.